shafilahamed/Capstone-5--Real-Time-Face-Emotion-Recognition/README.md

 # Face-Emotion-Recognition Using Transfer Learning
  Here we have created the models which recognizes the real time emotion of person in frame.
 So basically its a team project done by me and my friend Babu reddy.Here is model trained by me using Transfer Learning with a pre trained model MobileNet.

 Transfer learning is a  research problem in machine learning model that focuses on storing knowledge gained while solving a problem and applies it to another problem of similar kind.
 It offers better starting point and improves the model performance when applied on second task.
+The model file for this is provided in my_model folder you can have a look.

 ![transfer_learning](https://user-images.githubusercontent.com/81186352/117619020-613f2c80-b18c-11eb-845a-7396b80aa5ff.jpg)